XiaoSong-CPE/XiaoSong-CPE.github.io/docs/english/B6U6_The_Bluest_Eye.md

 : Something that is funky has a strong, offensive odour. 恶臭

 crust
-: cover with a hard outer layer.
+: A __crust__ is a hard layer of something, especially on top of a softer or wetter substance. 硬外壳

 enunciation
 : pronouncing (words) especially clearly and distinctly.